-To adjust the seatback, lift the lever located on the outer side of the seat and move the seatback to where you want it.
-Release the lever and ensure the handle returns to the original position and the seatback is securely locked.
+To adjust the seatback, lift the lever located on the outboard side of the seat.
+Move the seatback to where you want it and release the lever.
+Check to see that the handle returns to the original position and that the seatback is securely locked.